 The French Revolution was an important event in modern history because it catalyzed many changes which have had far reaching consequences.
 French Revolution initiated the change from monarchy to democracy.
 This revolution initiated the new system of various rights granted to individuals.

-At present, whatever benefit we are getting in most of the democracies in the world could become possible because of French Revolution.
+At present, whatever benefits we are getting in most of the democracies in the world could become possible because of French Revolution.
 In this lesson, you will learn about the French society and economy during eighteenth century.
 You will learn about various factors which resulted in a revolution in France.
-You will also learn about effect of French Revolution on France as well as on other countries of the world.
+You will also learn about the effects of French Revolution on France as well as on other countries of the world.

 During the eighteenth century the French Society was divided into three groups, viz., First estate, Second estate and Third estate.

 The 3rd estate was further divided into three categories.
 Big businessmen, merchants, court officials, lawyers, etc. belonged to the first category of 3rd estate.
 Peasants and artisans belonged to the second category.
 And small peasants, landless labors and servants belonged to third category, and were considered as the lowest class in the society.

 Livre: Unit of currency of France.
 This was discontinued in 1794.